 HEALING IN ARTS

 Artist and facilitator Pamela Alderman creates a new kind of artist/citizen work that invites audience collaboration.
 The work lets others speak and respond.
-Healing often results.
-Pamela explains:
+As visitors engage with the work, healing often occurs.

 As individuals begin to interact with the work, they often identify their pain, and in some cases, they begin talking about deep wounds for the first time.
 As a result, many individuals experience healing—at an art installation.

 By serving others and encouraging soul care, Healing in Arts helps unlock people and moves them towards human flourishing or personal wellbeing.
 Your financial investment—large or small—plays a huge role in healing brokenness and restoring hope.
 Join our Healing in Arts team today!

 Visit Healing in Arts to learn more or to book an event.

 End Date: ---